 Princeton University article about the modern workplace interior design trends to bring workers back to the office after two years of a pandemic.

-Originally posted by lawrence.com.
+Originally published by Media News.
 Reposted with permission.

 Leasing office space to digital workers can quite be a complex deal.
 Especially when it comes to new locations and executing new leases.
 Here, you have to consider your needs or your company’s needs if you are a real estate agent.

 While the needs of the real estate organization may be different, you have to keep in mind that you should avoid making losses at all costs.
 There are things that you should know when leasing your office space to digital workers, and they include.

 With the rising cost of living, you should never expect the rent rates to remain the same.
 The expected rent increases depend on whether you offer a fully serviced office or just normal office space.
 Here, you have to understand that the cost of maintenance will definitely go high with the rising cost of the technology used in the office.

 Instead of using complicated and expensive software for visitor management, you can consider other options.
 Greetly’s visitor sign in system is one of the best options as it doesn’t require costly hardware.
 Greetly offers a highly customizable visitor management application that’s easy to use to keep the workplace healthy and productive.

 Before leasing office space to the digital worker, you have to consider whether your business will benefit from a short-term or long-term lease.
 If the digital workers are at their early stages of development, a short-term lease is always the best.
 That’s because the company they are working for might look very different in a few years.